-It is a priority of the administration and staff in the San Pasqual Valley Unified School District that every student enrolled in our district will be provided with safe, caring, and positive environment in all settings of the school sites and the district.
-Sites have developed several activities which promote safe and positive school environment.
+It is a priority in the San Pasqual Valley Unified School District every student enrolled be provided with a safe, caring, and positive environment in all settings of the school sites and the district.
+Sites have developed several activities which promote a safe and positive school environment.
 Programs such as PBIS, PeaceBuilders, Student Success Teams, After School Education and Safety (ASES), Safe School Ambassadors all support our endeavor to maintain and improve our safe school environment.